Why Save Your Tick?

 US Army Public Health Center – A free tick identification and testing service for all Department of Defense health care facilities, provided by the APHC.
 For additional information or to request services, contact the Tick-borne Disease Lab: by phone (410) 436-5421 or by email firstname.lastname@example.org.

-Colorado Department of Health and Environment is accepting tick submissions from Colorado veterinarians.
+Colorado Department of Public Health and Environment is accepting tick submissions from Colorado veterinarians.
+Only tick species identification is being done.
+No tick testing.

 TickEncounter is a great resource for tick identification.
 You may also participate in their TickSpotters Citizen Science Project by submitting a photo and information about your tick to help them track tick activity annually.
 They offer both tick identification services and testing through their partnership with UMass Laboratory of Medical Zoology, TickReport which offers tick testing for 19 diseases for a fee.
 Results are available within 3 business days.